cchitsiang/awesome-stars/README.md

 - [giacomocerquone/angular4-mean-starter](https://github.com/giacomocerquone/angular4-mean-starter) - A very neat and simple starter kit for an angular2/4/5 MEAN app.
 - [mithunsatheesh/node-rules](https://github.com/mithunsatheesh/node-rules) - Node-rules is a light weight forward chaining rule engine that can be used in JavaScript and TypeScript based projects.
 - [tinymce/tinymce](https://github.com/tinymce/tinymce) - The world's #1 JavaScript library for rich text editing.
 Available for React, Vue and Angular
-- [reactjs/react-docgen](https://github.com/reactjs/react-docgen) - A CLI and toolbox to extract information from React component files for documentation generation purposes.
+- [reactjs/react-docgen](https://github.com/reactjs/react-docgen) - A CLI and library to extract information from React component files for documentation generation purposes.
 - [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - A JavaScript library to position floating elements and create interactions for them.
 - [nathan-rice/radical](https://github.com/nathan-rice/radical) - A boilerplate-free, composable API framework for React/Redux
 - [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
 Made for UI development, testing, and documentation.